 Historian, international relations expert and former US Army Colonel Andrew J. Bacevich returned to the Journal to discuss America’s long war in Afghanistan.
-You can access the full video of this interview on the Bill Moyers Journal website.

 BILL MOYERS: Welcome to the Journal.
 The war in Afghanistan has claimed more than one thousand American lives and in the last two years alone the lives of more than four thousand Afghan civilians.
 It’s costing American taxpayers over three-and-a-half billion dollars every month—a total of some $264 billion so far.
 But for all that, in the words of one policy analyst quoted by the New York Times this week, “there are no better angels about to descend on Afghanistan.”